History of the Jews in Lebanon: 1975-76 anti-Jewish pogroms in Lebanon

 The Lebanese Civil War, which started in 1975, was much worse for the Lebanese Jewish community, and some 200 were killed in pogroms.
 Most of the 1,800 remaining Lebanese Jews migrated in 1976, fearing that the growing Syrian presence in Lebanon would restrict their freedom to emigrate.
 Beginning in 1975 and 1976, Jews began to leave their original neighborhood of Wadi Abu Jamil for Christian areas.
 In the 1970s and 1980s, Jews largely lived in relative harmony in their environment, though the last rabbi remaining in Lebanon left the country in 1977.

 In 1982, during the 1982 Israeli invasion of Lebanon, 11 leaders of the Jewish community were captured and killed by Islamic extremists.
 The community buildings also suffered during those days.
 During the Israeli Army's advance toward Beirut, Yasser Arafat assigned Palestinian gunmen to stand guard at the Maghen Abraham Synagogue, an important symbol of the community, located near Parliament.
 The synagogue was bombarded by the Israeli Air Force, perhaps on the presumption that it was being used as a weapons depot by Palestinians.
 During the Israeli invasion, some of the Lebanese Jews who had emigrated to Israel returned as invading troops.

 Jews were targeted in the later years of the Lebanese civil war.
 Isaac Sasson, a leader of the Lebanese Jewish community, was kidnapped at gunpoint March 31, 1985, on his way from the Beirut International Airport, after a trip to Abu Dhabi.
 Earlier, kidnappers had also seized Eli Hallak, 60-year-old physician; Haim Cohen, a 39-year-old Jew; Isaac Tarrab; Yeheda Benesti; Salim Jammous; and Elie Srour.
 Cohen, Tarrab, and Srour were killed by their captors, a Shiite Muslim group called The Organization of the Oppressed on Earth, which is believed to have been part of or had links to Hezbollah.
 The others' fates remain unknown, but they are believed to have also been killed.

 1982 war with Israel further reduced the number of Jews in the country.
 Much of the emigration was to countries with existing well-established Lebanese or Lebanese Jewish diaspora communities, such as Brazil, France, Switzerland, Canada and the United States.
-Despite such occasions of attacks, Lebanese Muslims and Christians and Palestinians protected the Jews living in Lebanon.
-Yasser Arafat, the leader of the PLO, order the militants to protect the Maghen Abraham Synagogue in Beirut.
-The Palestinian militants provided humanitarian aid to the Jewish community, affected by the civil war.